Juan Modesto: The Battles around Madrid

 At the end of August, he moved to the province of Toledo, where he led a battalion, trying to contain the Franco advance towards Madrid.
 It was distinguished especially in the fights with the troops of the Army of Africa along the Tagus river during their advance towards Madrid, highlighting his interventions in Talavera, Santa Olalla, Toledo or Illescas.
 During the fighting in the Talavera-Santa Olalla area, he revealed himself as an authentic military chief by coordinating the actions of the militias and regular units (Guardias de asalto) under his command.
-In November he stood out again during the siege of Madrid.
+In November he stood out again during the siege of Madrid and in January 1939 during the fight for Barcelona.

 Exile

 After Casado's coup's, on 6 March Modesto left Spain in an airplane.
 Then he went to the Soviet Union, whose government recognized his military rank.

 During World War II, he served with the Red Army and the Bulgarian Communist forces.
 Defeated in the struggle with José Díaz for control of the PCE, he went to Prague.

-Modesto wrote a book about his experience during the war in the 5th Regiment, titled Soy del Quinto Regimento (English:I am of the Fifth Regiment), published in Paris in 1969.
+Modesto wrote a book about his experience during the war in the 5th Regiment, titled Soy del Quinto Regimento (English: I am of the Fifth Regiment), published in Paris in 1969.
 He died in Prague in 1969.